-We also conducted this audit in accordance with Generally Accepted Government Auditing Standards (GAGAS) (also known as the Yellow Book)15 issued by the Comptroller General of the United States.
+We also conducted this audit in accordance with Generally Accepted Government Auditing Standards (also known as the Yellow Book)17 issued by the Comptroller General of the United States.
 These standards require we plan and perform the audit to obtain sufficient, appropriate evidence to provide a reasonable basis for our findings and conclusions based on our audit objectives.
 We obtained evidence that provided a reasonable basis for our findings and conclusions based on our audit objectives.

-The overall strategy of our audit considered NIST Special Publication (SP) 800-53A Revision 4, Guide for Assessing Security Controls in Federal Information Systems and Organizations, NIST SP 800-53 Revision 4, Security and Privacy Controls for Federal Information Systems and Organizations, and the FISMA guidance from Council of the Inspectors General on Integrity and Efficiency (CIGIE), OMB, and DHS.
+The overall strategy of our audit considered the NIST SP 800-53 Revision 4, Security and Privacy Controls for Federal Information Systems and Organizations, NIST SP 800-53 Revision 5, Security and Privacy Controls for Federal Information Systems and Organizations, NIST SP 800-53A Revision 4, Assessing Security and Privacy Controls in Federal Information Systems and Organizations, the FISMA Reporting Metrics from the Council of the Inspectors General on Integrity and Efficiency (CIGIE), OMB, and DHS, and the Council's policies and procedures.
 Our testing procedures were developed from NIST SP 800-53A.
-We determined the overall maturity level of each of the eight domains by a simple majority of the competent scores of the maturity level of each question within the domain, in accordance with the FISMA Reporting Metrics.
+We determined the overall maturity level of each of the nine domains by a simple majority of the competent scores of the maturity level of each question within the domain, in accordance with the FISMA Reporting Metrics.